There are so many things to do in Basel Switzerland. One day is not enough, but one day in any new country leaves me wanting more.

 If you're considering this trip, be sure to check out how to spend one day in Holland, and spend an extra couple of days exploring.

 Taking a river cruise is a great way to see this region of the world as you will dock in small ports that larger ships can't get to.

-On a recent trip along the Rhine River with Viking River Cruises, we started our journey in Basel Switzerland.
+We took a trip along the Rhine River with Viking River Cruises and started our journey in Basel Switzerland.
 After a long flight from Florida, we dropped our bags at the ship, had a quick bite to eat, and spent the rest of the day exploring.

 The architecture in Basel is spectacular, and no wonder; many of the modern buildings were designed by some of the most distinguished architects in the world.